StevenBlack/vocab/README.md

 ### popple
-Just like it sounds, it means to tumble about or bob up and down irregularly.
+Tumble about or bob up and down irregularly.
-Boiling water popples in the pot; clothes popple past the circular window of a dryer when they're drying; buoys popple on the surface of a lake on a windy day.

 ### portico
-A portico is an open porch consisting of four columns and a roof (but no walls) that you often see along the sides of old colonial houses.
-These days, people tend to enclose them and use them as sun porches.
+An open porch consisting of four columns and a roof (but no walls) that you often see along the sides of old colonial houses.

 ### portmanteau